Assyrian continuity: Academia and politics

-Some academics, most notably the historians J.F.
-Coakley, John Joseph, David Wilmshurst and Adam H. Becker, have opposed continuity between modern and ancient Assyrians, typically arguing that modern Assyrian identity only emerged in the middle to late 19th century as a consequence of interactions with foreign missionaries and/or the discovery of ancient Assyrian ruins.
 Wholesale opposition of Assyrian continuity is not reflected within Assyriology, Karen Radner considers Assyrian continuity to still be a matter of debate, but also opposes the idea that Assyrian identity only emerged in the 19th century, noting that modern Christians in northern Mesopotamia saw themselves as descendants of the ancient Assyrians long before the discovery of ancient sites and visits by foreign missionaries, as can for instance be gathered from the accounts of Horatio Postgate.
 Due to the efforts of many scholars in diverse fields of study, such a denial of Assyrian continuity has become increasingly difficult to sustain in academia.
 Some opponents to Assyrian continuity, such as Becker, have argued that the rich Christian literature from the Sasanian period connecting with ancient Assyria was simply based on the Bible, rather than actual remembrance of ancient Assyria, despite several figures appearing in the tales, such as Esarhaddon and Sargon II, barely being mentioned in the Bible.
 (Note: Sargon II was for instance due to being mentioned only once in the Bible long forgotten in western scholarship and was only accepted as a real Assyrian king within Assyriology in the 1860s.)
 The texts are also very much a local Assyrian phenomenon, given that the historical accounts presented in them are at odds with those of other historical writings from the Sasanian Empire.
 The use of Assyria and Assyrians in Syriac texts is not fundamentally the product of an invention based on foreign or biblical sources, but rather a reinterpretation of the Syriac Christian past founded on local histories and memories that encountered Roman and Christian texts, and were fused with them.